chinamike65/hugo-tuolesi/content/book4/book4en.md

 Laziness and lethargy will not achieve meditation.

-The first of the five mistakes is not to be lazy.
+The first of the five faults is not to be lazy.

 ##### 2) Forgetting the instruction

-Forgetting the methods and objects of visualization, forgetting to meditate, methods and tips taught by masters, etc., all belong to forgetting teachers.
+Forgetting the methods and objects of visualization, forgetting to meditate, methods and tips taught by masters, etc., all belong to forgetting the instruction.

 ##### 3) Agitation and dullness

-refers to the drowsy mind or the restless mind that occurs during meditation.
+Refers to the drowsy mind or the restless mind that occurs during meditation.
 These two types are obstacles to the mind.

 When drowsiness arises, the mind becomes weary;

 When it arises, it falls, and the mind becomes chaotic, and the mind cannot be settled in one place.

-##### 4) Non-application
+##### 4) Under-application

 When the failure to do something sinks, because of understanding or other reasons, you do not take it and take the remedy.
 This is a fault.

 ##### 5) Over-application

-It is also a fault to practice antidote when the behavior does not sink.
+It is also a fault to apply an antidote when not necessary.

 There are nine abiding minds in the practice of meditation, that is, to experience the nine levels of abiding, the experience of the mind, only then can meditation be achieved.